 Welcome to Ongaonga Museum

 Open throughout the year every Sunday from 1 pm until 4 pm.
+Note during winter when it is cold and wet we may close earlier at 3 pm.
 Entry is free!
 Donations are welcome.

 Please click the building names below to find out more.